k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Linux/03_fabric_scale.md

-# Fabric VM Cluster Scaling
+# Fabric Cluster Scaling

-A Fabric cluster, during its lifecycle, may experience a higher load.
+A Fabric cluster may experience higher load during its lifecycle.
 Based on metrics such as CPU usage, available memory, or storage, you should consider scaling out the cluster.

-By design, Fabric is built to enable horizontal scaling out by adding more fabric nodes.
+By design, Fabric is built to enable horizontal scaling out by adding more Fabric nodes.
 Each starting-up node knows how to add itself to the cluster autonomously; for example:

 * Register itself to join the cluster's node list and start receiving the cluster's workload, such as job handling.
 * Obtain the project deployment code.